-The Nurse Practice Act in Georgia is found in the Georgia Administrative Code in Department 410.
-Rules of Georgia Board of Nursing, Chapter 410-10.
-Standards of Practice and Unprofessional Conduct.
-The practice act is Rule 410-10-.01.
-Standards of Practice for Registered Professional Nurses.
-See website at https://sos.ga.gov/PLB/acrobat/Forms/38%20Reference%20-%20Nurse%20Practice%20Act.pdf
+The Nurse Practice Act in Georgia is found in the Georgia Administrative Code in Department 410, Chapter 410-1 through 410-14.
+The Georgia Board of Nursing defines the minimal standards of acceptable and prevailing nursing practice as per Rule 410-10-.01 Standards of Practice for Registered Professional Nurses.
+See website at https://rules.sos.ga.gov/gac/410-10